rcmorano/docker-cloudcidrs/README.md

 It uses the following docker image as base: https://hub.docker.com/r/zamora/r-devtools/

-It supports the same providers as the upstream project and returns back a list of CIDR block for each provider:
+It supports the same providers as the upstream project and returns back a list of CIDR blocks for each provider:

 * amazon
 * azure